in your amp should be replaced only for a reason.

 Increasing the capacitance of a power supply filter cap lets it store

 more electrons.
-As a result, there's a steadier supply of current, but at a lower
+Hence, there's a steadier supply of current, but at a lower

 voltage since the charge is more spread out.

-A steady supply of current reduces the amp's gain
+A steady supply of current reduces the gain

 compression, yielding a truer, less spongy response.

-supply causes signals to clip at a lower volume (right).
+But a lower supply voltage makes signals clip at a lower volume (right).

 A steady supply of current also gives a tighter, more prominent bass.